GeoscienceAustralia/ptha/propagation/SWALS/README.md

 --------------------------

 ## Fortran compiler
-Compilation requires a version of GNU-Fortran, combined with OpenCoarrays to provide distributed memory coarrary support.
-The author hasn't comprehensively tested various compiler versions, but it is likely that gfortran versions 5 or greater will work (without coarrays), but OpenCoarrays may require a more recent gfortran.
+Compilation requires a version of GNU-Fortran or ifort, although the test-suite is setup for gfortran by default.
+The author hasn't comprehensively tested various compiler versions, but it is likely that gfortran versions 5 or greater will work (without coarrays), and ifort versions 19 and greater.

-The code has also been compiled and run with Intel-Fortran 19, which has some support for coarrays.
-However this requires different preprocessor options to run efficiently, see below.
-It also requires adjustments to the build script.
+The code can run in parallel with both shared memory (openmp) and distributed memory approaches.
+Distributed parallel support requires that MPI is installed, and/or that the compiler has adequate coarray support.
+On gfortran, coarrays work well using the OpenCoarrays library.
+Because compiler support for coarrays is generally less mature than MPI, we have also created options for running the code with MPI (i.e replacing coarray communication with MPI).
+In general all these parallel approaches can be used together.

 ## C compiler
-The code also makes limited use of C to interface with the GDAL library (thus providing flexible raster-based input), so a C compiler is required (typically gcc, or use Intel's icc with Intel-Fortran).
+The code also makes limited use of C to interface with the GDAL library (thus providing flexible raster-based input) and qsort.
+Thus a C compiler is required, typically gcc.

 ## Make
 The "make" program is used for compilation.